wasmerio/old-docs.wasmer.io/integrations/c/examples/exit-early.md

   printf("Error: `%s`\n", error_str);
 }

-// The function to interrupt the execution of our guest WASM module.
+// The function to interrupt the execution of our guest Wasm module.
 // Will be passed as in import function in the importObject
-// For our Guest WASM Module.
+// For our Guest Wasm Module.
 // NOTE: The first parameter of an import function for the Wasmer C API
 // must always be a pointer to the context, followed by other function parameters. void interrupt_execution(wasmer_instance_context_t *ctx) {